An Overview of the Prosecution of Capital Litigation and Homicide Cases

 In 1972, the United States Supreme Court, in the case of Furman v.
 Georgia invalidated all state death penalty statutes as unconstitutional because death sentences were arbitrarily imposed.
 The Furman ruling invalidated 32 state death penalty laws, and removed 629 inmates from "death row".
 In later years, the Supreme Court reviewed changes that had been enacted in state laws, finding that where the imposition of capital punishment would only be applicable in cases of murder, and where specific criteria was to be considered by a trier of fact in making a death penalty decision, capital punishment statutes could be constitutional.
 Because of the Furman decision, from 1973 until its passage in 1994, Kansas did not have the death penalty.

 In the 1993-1994 session, the Kansas legislature passed a number of important criminal justice laws and enacted K.S.A.
-21-3439 that reinstated the death penalty in the state of Kansas.
-Also known as capital murder, the law provides for a sentence of death for certain crimes committed after July 1, 1994, the date that the law became effective.
+21-5401 that reinstated the death penalty in the state of Kansas.
+Also known as capital murder, the law provides for the possibility of a sentence of death for certain crimes committed after July 1, 1994, the date that the law became effective.
+Under current law, anyone convicted of capital murder in Kansas who is not sentenced to death automatically receives a sentence of life without parole.

 No. The death penalty only applies to those crimes committed by individuals over the age of 18 years at the time of commission of the act.
 However, a juvenile referred to stand trial as an adult for capital murder committed after July 1, 1994 may be sentenced to the Hard 50 in appropriate circumstances.